Fitbit Versa 4 vs. Fitbit Versa 3: All the key differences between the two smartwatches

 Newer may not be better for every type of user

-If you're looking to choose between the Fitbit Versa 4 and Fitbit Versa 3, you have a bit of a tricky decision on your hands.
+If you’re looking to choose between Fitbit Versa 4 and Fitbit Versa 3, you have a bit of a tricky decision on your hands.

-Google and Fitbit have changed the make-up of this smartwatch line relatively drastically between generations, and that means there are very distinct pros and cons to each model.
+This head-to-head doesn’t represent the typical choice between two older-generation models.
+Google and Fitbit have changed the make-up of this smartwatch line relatively drastically between these two, and that means there are very distinct pros and cons to each model.

 Fitbit Versa 4 vs. Versa 3